redhat-openstack/website/source/uncategorized/workarounds-2014-01.html.md

 If you hit this during a packstack run, you can still apply the workaround and resume with:

+       packstack --answer-file=$answerfile

-       Changed /usr/lib/python2.7/site-packages/packstack/puppet/modules/mysql/manifests/params.pp to include "$service_name = 'mariadb'" in the Fedora >= 19 section, which seemed to fix this packstack --answer-file=$answerfile
+An alternative packstack workaround for this issue is to change /usr/lib/python2.7/site-packages/packstack/puppet/modules/mysql/manifests/params.pp to include "$service_name = 'mariadb'" in the Fedora >= 19 section

 ## Failed to parse /etc/nova/nova.conf (RHEL)